iliamunaev/100-Days-of-Python-Bootcamp/Glossary.md

 # Python Glossary

-### Definition of Terms used in the 100 Days of Python Bootcamp
+### Definition of Terms are used in the 100 Days of Python Bootcamp

 > ## A